-It has always amazed me, and even more so now, that with the growing awareness of environmental concerns of our mother earth and the negative effect we have on her that as an industry we have been so slow to take a more conscious approach to our design.
+It has always amazed me, and even more so now, that with the growing awareness of environmental concerns of our mother earth and the negative effect we have on her that as an industry we have been so slow to take a more conscious approach to our design & business practices.

-Yes, I have also been guilty of this, I have had a busy retail shop, 25 years of weddings and events and many years a teacher and yes I used foam, didn’t quite recycle as efficiently as I could but it is with a pure love of nature and a deep curiosity that leads to educating ones self and in turn leads to change.
+Yes, I have also been guilty of this, I have had a busy retail shop, 25 years of weddings and events and many years a teacher and yes I used foam, didn’t quite recycle as efficiently as I could & didn’t always know where my product was coming from & how it was produced, but it is with a pure love of nature and a deep curiosity that leads to educating ones self and in turn leads to change.

 Curiosity leads to conversation

 Education to awareness

 Change is growth, innovation and creation with purpose

 LETS LEARN, GROW AND CREATE TOGETHER

 SUSTAINABILITY……doesn’t just mean not using floral foam or single use plastics.